myersm0/what-was-said/docs/DEVELOPMENT.md

 6. **Short-doc brief optimization**: Documents under the short threshold get their brief summary copied from the detailed output, saving an LLM round-trip on content that's already 1-2 sentences.

+7. **Ollama client as separate module**: `ollama.rs` provides the HTTP client used by ingest, derive, and tui.
+Isolated to prepare for an `LlmBackend` trait with multiple implementations (Ollama, OpenAI/Azure).

 ## Adding a New Parser

 1. Define doctype in config.toml with `parser = "whole"` and `preprocessor = "path/to/script.py"`